 The 101 on Roof Repair Professionals

-by Charlie Brown on May 2, 2015
+by Guest on May 2, 2015

-Sometime ago, my youngest child exclaimed “The sky is falling!” and started running around.
-I initially thought that he was talking about the movie or the book that featured exactly the same line.
+Some time ago, my youngest child exclaimed “The sky is falling!” and started running around.
+I initially thought that he was talking about the movie or the book that featured the same line.
 But when I went over to see what the fuss was all about, I saw that there were chunks of paint on the floor.
-I looked up and voila, bits of ceiling paint were falling!
+I looked up and voila, bits of ceiling paint was falling!
 Aside from the paint chips, I also noticed yellowish and brownish water stains!
 Uh-oh, that meant only one thing, it wasn’t the Sacramento sky that was falling – it was my ceiling!
 So I thought that it was time to call the roof doctors.
 But before picking up my phone to make some calls, I decided that the next logical step that I was supposed to do was to research roofing professionals online and what type of business I would be getting from them (whether it was good or bad business).

-- Make Sure That The Roofer Guy Is Verified And Certified: When looking up contractors online, make sure that you look into their licenses, experience and completed projects.
+- Make Sure That The Roofer Guy Is Verified And Certified: When looking up contractors online, make sure that you look into their licenses, experience, and completed projects.
 Certificates, such as a National Vocation Qualification (NVQ) certificate, are good indicators that your roofer has good credentials and his skills have been verified and accepted by an accrediting organization.

 - Make Sure That They Give You Insurance Assurance.
 On-the-job-safety is a necessary thing to consider when hiring a contractor.
 Even when a person from the roofing team is careful while doing his job, if he gets injured and he has no company insurance, he might ask you to pay for his medical bills because it is your roof that he is working on.
 If you refuse to answer for his medical bills, the person might decide to file a lawsuit against you.